angelinedorvil/Vaccinations-Tracking-Part-2-OOP/README.md

 # Vaccination Tracker - Object-Oriented Programming

 ## Project Overview
 This project, developed in Python, is an Object-Oriented Programming (OOP) solution for managing vaccination records.
 It demonstrates the application of OOP principles such as class creation, object instantiation, encapsulation, and method implementation.

 ### Key Features
-- **Class Design:** Implementation of classes like `Person` and `VaccinationRecord` to model real-world entities.
+- **Class Design:** Implementation of classes like `Person` and `VaccSympRecord` to model real-world entities.
 - **Data Management:** Efficient management of individual vaccination records and aggregate data.
 - **User Interaction:** Interactive console-based interface for inputting and retrieving vaccination data.